crim-ca/weaver/docs/source/processes.rst

 Download of the file is accomplished using the |vault-download-req|_ request.
 In order to either obtain the file metadata without deleting it, or simply to validate its existence, the |vault-detail-req|_ request can be used.
-This HEAD request can be queried any amount without removing the file.
+This HEAD request can be queried multiple times without removing the file.
 For both HTTP methods, the ``X-Auth-Vault`` header is required.

-Stored files in the :term:`Vault` can be employed as input for :ref:`proc_op_execute` operation using the provided ``file_href`` reference in the response following upload.
-The :ref:`Execute <proc_op_execute>` request must also include the authorization header to obtain access to the file.
+Stored files in the :term:`Vault` can be employed as input for :ref:`proc_op_execute` operation using the provided ``file_href`` reference from the response following upload.
+The :ref:`Execute <proc_op_execute>` request must also include the ``X-Auth-Vault`` header to obtain access to the file.

 Alternatively, the direct HTTP location can also be employed as input to a :term:`Process` if it makes immediate use of the file.
 This second approach is not guaranteed to work though if intermediate operations must move the file around,